dadabobo/docs/comp.devops/kubernetes-apiserver.md

 	An optional field indicating the minimum number of seconds a handler must keep a request open before timing it out.
 Currently only honored by the watch request handler, which picks a randomized value above this number as the connection timeout, to spread out load.
   (default `1800`)
 * `--oidc-ca-file string`
-	If set, the OpenID server's certificate will be verified by one of the authorities in the oidc-ca-file, otherwise the host's root CA set will be used.
+	If set, the OpenID server's certificate will be verified by one of the authorities in the oi`dc-ca-file`, otherwise the host's root CA set will be used.
 * `--oidc-client-id string`
-	The client ID for the OpenID Connect client, must be set if oidc-issuer-url is set.
+	The client ID for the OpenID Connect client, must be set if `oidc-issuer-url` is set.
 * `--oidc-groups-claim string`
 	If provided, the name of a custom OpenID Connect claim for specifying user groups.
 The claim value is expected to be a string or array of strings.
 This flag is experimental, please see the authentication documentation for further details.
 * `--oidc-groups-prefix string`